 The course introduces students to intermediate topics involved in developing object-oriented systems.
 Students are expected to develop working knowledge of classes with Object-Oriented Programming (OOPs) tools.
 Non-programming techniques to solve problems, i.e., algorithms, will be emphasized in this course.
-Lab fee.
+Students will use the "C++" programming language to facilitate learning Lab fee.
 Prerequisite: CISC 2330.